norvig/paip-lisp/docs/chapter4.md

 > -Herbert Simon

-> Nobel Prize-winning Al researcher
+> Nobel Prize-winning AI researcher

 The General Problem Solver, developed in 1957 by Alan Newell and Herbert Simon, embodied a grandiose vision: a single computer program that could solve *any* problem, given a suitable description of the problem.
 GPS caused quite a stir when it was introduced, and some people in AI felt it would sweep in a grand new era of intelligent machines.